For Worse: Production

 The film is the debut feature from Amy Landecker who writes, directs and produces alongside Bradley Whitford, Valerie Stadler, Jenica Bergere, and James Portolese.
 Cinematography by Rebecca Baehler.
 Landecker and Whitford also have lead roles in the cast.

 Release

-The film premiered at the 2025 South by Southwest Film & TV Festival on March 10, 2025.
+The film premiered at the South by Southwest Film & TV Festival on March 10, 2025.
+It was released in the United States on March 6, 2026.